LinkedHashSet in Java with Examples

 The LinkedHashSet is an ordered version of HashSet that maintains a doubly-linked List across all elements.
 When the iteration order is needed to be maintained this class is used.
 When iterating through a HashSet the order is unpredictable, while a LinkedHashSet lets us iterate through the elements in the order in which they were inserted.
 When cycling through LinkedHashSet using an iterator, the elements will be returned in the order in which they were inserted.

-The Hierarchy of LinkedHashSet
+The Hierarchy of LinkedHashSet is as follows:

-- E – the type of elements maintained by this set
+Parameters: The type of elements maintained by this set

 public class LinkedHashSet<E> extends HashSet<E> implements Set<E>, Cloneable, Serializable

 - Contains unique elements only like HashSet.
 It extends the HashSet class and implements the Set interface.

 1. LinkedHashSet(): This constructor is used to create a default HashSet

 2. LinkedHashSet(Collection C): Used in initializing the HashSet with the elements of the collection C.

 3. LinkedHashSet(int size): Used to initialize the size of the LinkedHashSet with the integer mentioned in the parameter.